prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

         ls -la /data/

  4) You can also mount the EFS to your EC2 instance to do some testing using following command.
 This will mount EFS to directory ~/efs-mount-point in your Ec2         instance.
 Replace (file-system-id) and (aws-region) with your values.
+The following commands are meant to be executed on your EC2.

         mkdir ~/efs-mount-point